-Spiritual and religious beliefs about using pain medication
+Spiritual and religious beliefs about using pain medication:

-- Members of several faiths will not take pain relief medications on religious fast days, such as Yom Kippur or daylight hours of Ramadan.
-For these patients, religious observance may be more important than pain relief. - Other religious traditions forbid the use of narcotics. - Spiritual or religious traditions may affect a patient's preference for the form of medication delivery: oral, intravenous or intramuscular. - Consultation with the family and spiritual counselor will help you assess what is appropriate and acceptable.
+- Enrollees of several faiths will not take pain relief medications on religious fast days, such as Yom Kippur or daylight hours of Ramadan.
+For these enrollees, religious observance may be more important than pain relief. - Other religious traditions forbid the use of narcotics. - Spiritual or religious traditions may affect an enrollee's preference for the form of medication delivery: oral, intravenous or intramuscular. - Consultation with the family and spiritual counselor will help you assess what is appropriate and acceptable.
 Variation from standard treatment regimens may be necessary to accommodate religious practices. - Accommodating religious preferences, when possible, will improve the effectiveness of the pain relief treatment. - Offer a choice of medication delivery.
-If the choice is less than optimal, ask why the patient has that preference and negotiate treatment for best results.
+If the choice is less than optimal, ask why the enrollee has that preference and negotiate treatment for best results.

-Beliefs about drug addiction
+Beliefs about drug addiction:

 - Recent research has shown that people from different genetic backgrounds react to pain medication differently.
 Family history and community tradition may contain evidence about specific medication effects in the population. - Past negative experience with pain medication shapes current community beliefs, even if the medications and doses have changed. - Be aware of potential differences in the way medication acts in different populations.
-A patient's belief that he or she is more easily addicted may have a basis in fact. - Explain how the determination of type and amount of medication is made.
-Explain changes from past practices. - Assure your patient you are watching his or her particular case.
+An enrollee's belief that he or she is more easily addicted may have a basis in fact. - Explain how the determination of type and amount of medication is made.
+Explain changes from past practices. - Assure your enrollee you are watching their particular case.

-Use of alternative pain relief treatment
+Use of alternative pain relief treatment:

-- Your patient may be using traditional pain relief treatment, such as herbal compresses or teas, massage, acupuncture, or breathing exercises. - Respectfully inquire about all of the ways the patient is treating his or her pain. - Use indirect questions about community or family traditions for pain management to provide hints about what the patient may be using.
+- Your enrollee may be using traditional pain relief treatment, such as herbal compresses or teas, massage, acupuncture, or breathing exercises. - Respectfully inquire about all of the ways the enrollee is treating their pain. - Use indirect questions about community or family traditions for pain management to provide hints about what the enrollee may be using.
 There may be some reluctance to tell you about alternative therapies until he or she feels it is safe to talk about them. - Accommodate or integrate your treatments with alternative treatments when possible.